20 Of The Best Places To Visit in Manchester This Year

 Sport in Manchester

-Manchester is the home to a collection of different well-known sporting clubs.
-Manchester United can be found at Old Trafford which is the UK’s biggest club football stadium and Manchester City’s state of the art Etihad Stadium is certainly a must see.
-The National Football Museum, very centrally located next to the Corn Exchange, is filled with interesting facts and information stretching across every single aspect of the game and is a great visit for any football enthusiasts.
+The National Football Museum, centrally located next to the Corn Exchange, is filled with interesting facts on every single aspect of the game and is a great visit for any football enthusiasts.